Big plans for fireplace firm following buy-out

 Costing from £500 up to £30,000, its products have been featured on television programmes such as Grand Designs and have won national media accolades.

-Customers include celebrities, architects and designers working on luxury homes, hotels and offices in the UK, Europe and the USA.
+Customers include celebrities, architects and designers working on luxury homes, hotels and offices in the UK and Europe.
 They include the Gleneagles Hotel, Marriott and Hilton hotels, Banyan Tree Resorts and Newcastle’s £2m TupTup nightclub.

 The buy-out and expansion plans have been made possible by a six figure investment by UK Steel Enterprise’s Equity Growth Scheme, backed by the government’s Regional Growth Fund.